Date last amended: 8 August 2017

 Phone: (02) 9377 6000

-FACS will make available to you at no cost information on the www.facs.nsw.gov.au website or any of the following divisional websites:
+FACS will make available to you at no cost information on the main www.facs.nsw.gov.au website or any of our below websites:

 The type of information you will find available on these websites includes but is not limited to: